Love & Logic Guidance

 We are firm followers of Love & Logic guidance.
 Children need to learn and explore the enviornment and to make ‘affordable mistakes’ in order to learn.

 When a child has upset a friend, we opt for empathy.
 We point out that the friend is sad because of the offending behavior.
 We ask what the offender could do differently next time and also invite children to apologize to the other child or children involved, in sign language or with words.
 As the goal is to teach empathy, apologies are not a punishment nor should they be mandatory.
 Usually we will say something like ‘Your friend is sad because you took his truck.
-Do you think if you say you are sorry, it would help him to feel better?
+How can you help your friend feel better?

 We are not big on time outs as we prefer to stay positive and encourage personal responsibility.
-We teach the children to utilize a ‘calm down space’.
+We teach the children to utilize a ‘calm down space’ aka Quiet Cube, available in Toddler and Preschool rooms.
 We encourage children to recognize their feelings and we affirm their feelings.
 We teach that although it is okay to feel angry, your anger does not make it okay to harm others.
 We instead encourage a break in the calm down area, which is not a time out but a self guided ‘break’.
 The calm down area has some sensory toys, emotional support books and other items to help the child refocus.
-The calm down corner is always available!

 Serious Disciplinary Measures